 The CPA mandates that each fiscal year Fairhaven must spend, or set aside for later spending, at least 10% of the annual Community Preservation Fund revenues that were collected from the local surcharge and State match for each of three CPA target areas: open space and/or recreation, historic resources, and community housing.
-Beyond these required allocations, Fairhaven Town Meeting decides how much of the remaining 70% of the funds to spend on the three purposes identified above, based on the recommendations of the Committee.
-The spending mix for the remaining 70% of the Fund can be modified each year, and any monies not appropriated remain in the Undesignated Fund Balance for future distribution including administrative costs.
+Beyond these required allocations, Fairhaven Town Meeting decides how much of the remaining funds to spend on the three purposes identified above, based on the recommendations of the Committee.
+The spending mix for the remaining funds can be modified each year, and any monies not appropriated remain in the Undesignated Fund Balance for future distribution including administrative costs.